 Children in Key Stage 2 (Years 3,4,5 and 6) follow the National Curriculum programmes of study including the core subjects: English and Maths.
 Where needed we also complete a phonics assessment and deliver a phonics programme.
 We have daily spellings, grammar, reading and writing lessons.
 For Maths we teach mastery skills using the ‘White Rose Maths’ programme.

 In addition, we follow a thematic based topic curriculum which includes the foundation subjects: art, DT, history, geography and we have weekly science lessons too.
 Personal, Social, Health and Economic Education also forms part of the curriculum which is delivered through ‘Votes for Schools’.
-The students access Computing, Design Technology and Food & Nutrition lessons, delivered by subject specialists.
+The students access Cooking & Nutrition and Science lessons, delivered by subject specialists.
 They also have a weekly Outdoor Education lesson and Forest School.

 Children are base-lined on entry both academically and socially/emotionally to identify areas where they need support and SMART targets are set.
 This supports in identifying and delivering interventions the children need to ensure they make progress with the aim of children being able to access mainstream education.